What Happens to a Conservatorship When the Protected Person Dies?

-Adults are considered capable of managing their own financial and legal affairs, and less a judge determines otherwise.
+Adults are considered capable of managing their own financial and legal affairs, unless a judge determines otherwise.
 Judges can establish conservatorships for impaired adults, called conservatees, who cannot manage their affairs.
-Conservatees are often the victims of catastrophic illness or developmentally disabled.
+Conservatees are often the victims of catastrophic illness or are developmentally disabled.
 When a conservatorship becomes necessary, a family member can petition the court to appoint a conservator who will manage the conservatee’s affairs.
 The conservator will continue representing the conservatee unless a significant change occurs.
 What happens to a conservatorship when the protected person dies?

 Conservatorships Continue Until the Protected Person Dies in Many Cases

 Conservatorships will continue until the conserved person dies.
 Courts and conservatorship attorneys typically refrain from using the term “permanent conservatorship.”
 There is always a possibility that the conservatee will be able to regain his or her independence.
 However, in some cases, especially those involving elderly conservatees or people with severe disabilities, the conservatorship will last until the conservatee passes away.

 There are only two ways to end a conservatorship under the California probate code.
 A conservatorship continues until terminated by the conservatee’s death or by a court order.
 When the conservatee dies, the conservatorship terminates as a matter of law.
 However, this does not mean that the conservator does not have any power over the conservatee’s assets after he or she dies.
 According to California Probate Code §2467, the conservatee “continues to have the duty of custody and conservation of the estate after the death of the . . . conservatee pending the delivery thereof to the personal representative of the . . . conservatee’s estate or other disposition according to law.”

 Limited Conservatorships and the Death of the Protected Person